My 12 job interviews

 This text is about seeing opportunities.

-During the interview with the head of PR department of an international bank she was telling me, the then neophyte in public relations, about advantages of studying at CIPR (Chartered Institute of Public Relations) Programme.
-She graduated from this programme while I was considering enrolling.
-Just think for a second – what could be a better way to learn about practical advantages (and it turned out there were a lot of them) of this professional educational programme?
-Where else could I learn about the way corporate communications work – internal PR, external communications, the way PR and marketing departments cooperate?
+During the interview with the head of PR department of an international bank I asked about advantages of studying at CIPR (Chartered Institute of Public Relations) programme.
+Me, the then neophyte in public relations, was interviewing head of PR who graduated from this programme while I was considering enrolling.
+Just think – what could be a better way to learn about practical advantages (and it turned out there were a lot of them) of this professional educational programme?
+Where else could I learn about the way corporate communications work – internal PR, external communications, and the way PR and marketing departments cooperate?

 These ideas might help to train oneself to see opportunities in various situations:

-Make notes, use dictaphone – anything goes.
-Important is to record your ideas.
-And don’t make instant judgments.
+Make notes, use audio recording option on your smartphone – anything goes.
+It’s very important to record your ideas.
+And don’t judge them too harshly.
 Some ideas might not be related to the job search or career growth at all, but please record them as well, especially if you like them!
 It is important to get used to creating the flow of ideas.
 I assure you that after some time you will realise that some ideas are not of interest to you any more (and that’s fine!) and that you began to implement others.
 In my case, I get most insights when I walk in the park, observe nature and beauty.
-Find you own source.
+Find you own source/place of inspiration.

 2. Become knowledgeable about the area of your professional interest